-According to Rightmove, it currently takes an average of 150 days for a property purchase to complete in England.
+According to Rightmove reseach, it took an average of 150 days for a property purchase to complete in England in 2022.
 That’s 5 months!
 It can be even longer for landlords buying through a limited company due to the additional paperwork.
 Buying a leasehold property adds another layer of complexity from a legal perspective, and will usually take longer than buying a freehold property.

 I worked as a business lawyer for 25 years.
 Although I never specialised in property, I’ve been through the buying and selling process numerous times, and also understand how law firms operate.
-That said, I can’t promise miracles, as the speed of the process is limited by the weakest link.
+That said, no-one can promise miracles, as the speed of the process is limited by the weakest link.
 Although I was ready in five weeks, the seller’s sellers were not.
 But you can take simple steps to make sure you’re not the one slowing things down.

 Here are 10 practical tips I’ve picked up over the years that have helped my purchases go relatively smoothly.
 They should also help your solicitor to do their bit to speed up the conveyancing process.

 10 tips to speed up buy to let conveyancing

 - Tip 2: Confirm your instructions to your solicitors promptly